rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-d, -debug**
 :	Enable debug output

-**-emenames**
-:	Use EME filename encryption (default true), implies diriv.
-This flag is useful when recovering old gocryptfs filesystems using "-masterkey".
-It is ignored (stays at the default) otherwise.

 **-extpass string**
 :	Use an external program (like ssh-askpass) for the password prompt.
 The program should return the password on stdout, a trailing newline is